ostinelli/misultin/README.txt

 Run the appropriate script:

-    * OSX | Linux users: ./compile
+    * OSX | Linux users:  make
     * Windows users: compile.bat.
 Note that Erlang bin directory (by default, C:\Program Files\erl5.7.2\bin\) must be in your path for the script to work.

 This script will compile the .erl files in the Misultin src directory and save the compiled files into the ebin directory.
-Optionally, you may consider setting a logging level with the compile options: run the script with the -h option for more information.

 2. (Optional) Copy Misultin files

 This optional step will allow Misultin to be called from modules running from any directory on your file system.

 Locate the directory where Erlang is installed on your system.
-Under OSX and Linux, it should be something similar to /usr/local/lib/erlang/ if you installed it from source, otherwise /usr/lib/erlang/ if you installed it using your package manager.
+Under OSX and Linux, it should be something similar to /usr/local/lib/erlang/ or /usr/lib/erlang/.
 Under Windows, Erlang is installed by default in something similar to C:\Program Files\erl5.7.2\ (version changes may apply).

 Browse into the lib directory under this Erlang root and copy the root misultin-0.x directory into this directory.
 You should now have Misultin under something similar to: